Firefighter Cover Letter Examples & Expert Tips

 • Filling out every white space: White spaces make your letter more legible and visually appealing.
 Therefore, do not aim to fill out each white space on your letter.
 Likewise, do not use fragile margins or try not to use paragraphs that are too long (not more than five lines).

-• Inconsistency among cover letters and resume: The cover letter and resume should have some level of consistency in visual style.
+• Inconsistency among cover letters and resumes: The cover letter and resume should have some level of consistency in visual style.
 This makes your application seem more professional and organized.
 It also makes your document easily distinguishable from those of other applicants.
 For example, the font you use for both documents should be similar, easy to read, and straightforward.

 Wrapping Up